terracenter/gentoo_install/README.md

 ### Configuring Linux kernel

-While Portage is the core of Gentoo Linux system the Linux kernel is the core of the operating system and offers an interface for programs to access the hardware.
-The kernel contains most of the device drivers.
+While Portage is the core of Gentoo Linux system, the Linux kernel is the core of the operating system. this last offers an interface for programs to access the hardware via the modules aka drivers.

-To create a kernel, it is necessary to install the kernel source code first.
-The Gentoo recommended kernel sources for a desktop system are, of course, sys-kernel/gentoo-sources.
-These are maintained by the Gentoo developers, and patched to fix security vulnerabilities, functional problems, as well as to improve compatibility with rare system architectures.
-But as always in Gentoo there's other options also available.
+To create a binary of the kernel, it is necessary to install the kernel source code first.
+Gentoo's recomandation is, of course, the kernel package called `sys-kernel/gentoo-sources`.
+Is maintained by the Gentoo team, and patched to fix security vulnerabilities, functionality problems, as well as to improve compatibility with rare system architectures.
+But, as always, there're many other options available.

 To get a full list of kernel sources with short descriptions can be found by searching with emerge: